 The eleven week campaign by NATO saw Serbia finally withdraw from Kosovo, leaving it under UN administration.
 In 2008 Kosovo formally declared its independence from Serbia, a status recognized by some of the nations of the world but not all of them, notably Serbia.
 And so from the remains of Yugoslavia, seven independent countries have emerged: Croatia, Slovenia, North Macedonia, Bosnia and Herzegovina, Montenegro, Serbia, and Kosovo.

-Serbia has been a candidate for accession into the European Union since 2021, and it hopes to join by 2025.
+Serbia applied for acceptance into the EU in 2008 and has been a candidate for accession since 2012, hoping to finally join by 2025.
 However, its complicated relationship with Kosovo is proving to be a significant obstacle.
 While driving around Belgrade I noticed several pieces of graffiti – “Serbia=Kosovo” and “remember Kosovo belongs to Serbia,” so 2025 might be optimistic.